Ryhan Stewart: Riteriai

 On 17 March 2025, Ryhan signed a contract with A Lyga club Riteriai on a two-season contract where his move was facilitated by former Singaporean international, R. Sasikumar who is also his agent.
 He made his debut on 5 April coming on as a substitution in a 3–1 win over Panevėžys.
 Ryhan then played the entire match in the next match on 12 April against Banga Gargždai.
 Ryhan scored his first goal for the club on 19 June in a 1–0 win against Šiauliai.
 Ryhan left the club in late June as the club was facing financial difficulties, was close to bankruptcy and had management conflicts.

 Kanchanaburi Power

 On 2 July 2025, Ryhan joined newly promoted Thai League 1 side Kanchanaburi Power.
 He make his debut on the opening day of the 2025–26 Thai League 1 opener in a 1–1 draw to Ratchaburi on 16 August.
 Ryhan got his first goal involvement with the club where he assisted twice in a match for both former English Premier League footballers, Aboubakar Kamara and Andros Townsend in a 4-–0 win over Lamphun Warriors on 27 September.

+Lion City Sailors

+On 8 July 2026, it was announced that Ryhan signed with Lion City Sailors on a two-year contract.